 For each election, the clerk of court must staff and manage various polling locations in neighborhoods throughout Jefferson Parish (272 precincts in 149 locations).
 This requires the work and commitment of nearly 1,400 election commissioners who must be trained to manage the complexities of the voting process.
 Each precinct is staffed with a commissioner-in-charge and four commissioners.
 The clerk of court encourages citizens to participate in the elections process as a commissioner, because fully-staffed precincts are essential to the integrity of the voting process.

-Voters shall not remain in the voting machine longer than three minutes.
-The poll commissioners will notify voters when the three minute limit has elapsed, and they have the authority to remove any voter who exceeds said time limit.
+Voters shall not remain in the voting machine longer than six minutes.
+The poll commissioners will notify voters when the six minute limit has elapsed, and they have the authority to remove any voter who exceeds said time limit.

 Voters who require assistance with voting must first notify the Registrar of Voters and provide a statement setting forth the necessity and reasons for assistance and shall furnish a certificate of a medical doctor or optometrist certifying the irremediable nature of the physical handicap in question.
 Thereafter, the voter is not required to furnish the information.
 Said statement and certificate may be provided at the polls, and the poll commissioner will retain the documents for the Registrar of Voters office.
 A voter also is entitled to receive assistance if he/she presents a “mobility impaired ID card” issued by the La.
 Dept. of Motor Vehicles, a paratransit card, or a letter of disability awards.
 Also, if a voter is unable to read, he/she is allowed to have assistance.